rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ## 0.12.0 October 2014

 This development cycle saw a renewed push to get the final set of 1.0 language features in order, but also a massive improvement in documentation, in Windows support, and library stabilization.
+This was also the development cycle in which [Cargo](http://crates.io) matured significantly, receiving widespread adoption.

 ### Lifetime elision